clusterlink-net/clusterlink/website/content/en/docs/concepts/policies.md

 There are two tiers of access policies in ClusterLink.
 The high-priority tier is intended for cluster/Peer administrators to set access rules which cannot be overridden by cluster users.
-High-priority policies are controlled by the `PrivilegedAccessPolicy` CRD, and are cluster-scoped (have no namespace).
+High-priority policies are controlled by the `PrivilegedAccessPolicy` CRD, and are cluster-scoped (i.e., have no namespace).
-Regular policies are intended for cluster users, and are controlled by the `AccessPolicy` CRD.
+Regular policies are intended for cluster users, such as application developers and owners, and are controlled by the `AccessPolicy` CRD.
 Regular policies are namespaced, and have an effect in their namespace only.
 That is, they do not affect connections to/from other namespaces.

 For a connection to be established, both the ClusterLink gateway on the client side and the ClusterLink gateway